anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

 };
 ```

-The `ActionEffect S I M H A L X O C` type defines the results produced by the
+The `ActionEffect S I M H A L X C` type defines the results produced by the
 action, which can be

 - Update its environment (while leaving the name unchanged).